miLibris/ios-milibris-pdf-reader-sdk/README.md

 * Run `carthage update`

+### Installation via Swift Package Manager

+* In your Xcode project, select *File* > *Swift Packages* > *Add Package Dependency...*

+* In the URL field, paste *https://github.com/miLibris/ios-milibris-pdf-reader-sdk* and select *Next*

+* Select the update rule: "Up to next major" from the current version

+* Add the product "MLPDFReaderSDK" to your app target

 ### Manual installation

-* Download and unzip the SDK: https://seafile.milibris.com/d/2010f87178/files/?p=/MLPDFReaderSDK_v1.0.0_pre.framework.zip&dl=1
+* Download and unzip the SDK: https://seafile.milibris.com/d/5fabcc8fe9/files/?p=/MLPDFReaderSDK_vspm.xcframework.zip&dl=1

+* Copy *MLPDFReaderSDK.xcframework* in your project direectory.

-* Drag *MLPDFReaderSDK.framework* into your project's *Embedded Binaries* section in the project editor.
-In the sheet that appears, make sure *Copy items if needed* is checked, then click *Finish*.
+* Add *MLPDFReaderSDK.xcframework* into your project's *Frameworks, Libraries, and Embedded Content* section in the project editor.

-* In the Build Phases tab of the project editor, click the + button at the top and select *New Run Script Phase*.
-Enter the following code into the script text field:

-`sh "${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/MLPDFReaderSDK.framework/strip-framework.sh"`

 ### Migrating to v1.0